Diaper: Disposable

 The first waterproof diaper cover was invented in 1946 by Marion Donovan, a professional-turned-housewife who wanted to ensure her children's clothing and bedding remained dry while they slept.
-She also invented the first paper diapers, but executives did not invest in this idea and it was consequently scrapped for over ten years until Procter & Gamble used Donovan's design ideas to create Pampers.
+She also invented the first paper diapers.
+Still, executives did not invest in this idea, and it was consequently scrapped for over ten years until Procter & Gamble used Donovan's design ideas to create Pampers.
 Another disposable diaper design was created by Valerie Hunter Gordon and patented in 1948.

-Ever since their introduction product innovations include the use of superabsorbent polymers, resealable tapes, and elasticised waist bands.
+Ever since their introduction, product innovations have included the use of superabsorbent polymers, resealable tapes, and elasticised waistbands.
 They are now much thinner and much more absorbent.
-The product range has more recently been extended into children's toilet training phase with the introduction of training pants and pant diapers, which are now undergarments.
+The product range has recently been extended to the children's toilet-training phase with the introduction of training pants and pant diapers.

-Modern disposable baby diapers and incontinence products have a layered construction, which allows the transfer and distribution of urine to an absorbent core structure where it is locked in.
+Modern disposable baby diapers and incontinence products have a layered construction that allows urine to transfer to and be distributed within an absorbent core, where it is locked in.
 Basic layers are an outer shell of breathable polyethylene film or a nonwoven and film composite which prevents wetness and soil transfer, an inner absorbent layer of a mixture of air-laid paper and superabsorbent polymers for wetness, and a layer nearest the skin of nonwoven material with a distribution layer directly beneath which will transfer wetness to the absorbent layer.
-Some popular brands of disposable baby diapers include layers of colorful film, which decorate the diapers with cute and kid-friendly designs, such as animals or characters from movies and TV shows, while other brands are simply plain white.
+Some popular brands of disposable baby diapers feature layers of colorful film that decorate the diapers with cute, kid-friendly designs, such as animals or characters from movies and TV shows, while other brands are plain white.